 New York City, USA is one of the most loved cities in the world.
 World-renowned sites like Central Park, the Brooklyn Bridge, the Empire State Building, and the Statue of Liberty attract millions of people every year.
 Even if you are in Japan, you perhaps hear about this city very often.
 When visiting New York, there is a lot to learn before stepping off the plane at JFK or Laguardia.
 When moving to New York, it is imperative to study how to survive and thrive in the Big Apple.
 Below are some suggestions of things to learn about before you go.
-Whether you are moving to USA from Japan and New York City is where you are going to live or you are moving there from another state in the USA, you will perhaps find them useful.
+Whether you are moving from Japan to America and New York City is where you are going to live or you are moving there from another state in the USA, you will perhaps find them useful.

 First things first, learn to talk like the locals.
 “The city” refers to Manhattan.
 “The bridge” refers to the Brooklyn Bridge.
 “New Yorkers” live in New York City itself and the term does not apply to someone who lives anywhere else in the state of New York.

 New York neighborhood names are fascinating.
 Many names are shortened forms of geographical location.
 For example, Tribeca is a shortened form of the TRIangle BElow CAnal street.
 Look at a map and it will make sense.
 Soho stands for SOuth of HOuston.
 Dumbo is an acronym for “Down Under the Manhattan Bridge Overpass.”

 Yes, Houston Street deserves its own paragraph.
 Because if you pronounce this street’s name wrong, you will stand out quickly as a someone who is new to New York.
 Whether visiting or living in NYC, you want to know how to pronounce this street correctly.
 Do not say it as you would the largest city in Texas, HEW-ston.
 Think of a house, and pronounce it HOUSE-ton.
 It might seem like a small thing to some, but for New Yorkers, it can be a big deal.